 Nature can be our constant and help us feel reassured during uncertain times.
 The Harris Center is here to help you stay connected to the outdoors.
 Here are some ways you can find solace, comfort, and inspiration in the natural world.
-We will be updating this page weekly, so check back!
+We will be updating this page regularly, so check back!